MUSIC at St B's

 Sunday, December 29, 10:30 a.m.

-Join us on the fifth day of Christmas for our annual observance of one of Anglicanism’s most beloved liturgies.
+For the fifth day of Christmas we held our annual observance of one of Anglicanism’s most beloved liturgies.
 The Christmas story is experienced through scripture and carols for choir, brass, and congregation.
 There is no sermon, the lessons and carols are the message!

 Part I and “Hallelujah” chorus